jessepav/lacygoill-wiki-backup/vim/blob.md

 Rationale:

 A blob behaves like a list.
-You can't  use `add()`  to concatenate  lists, so you  can't use  it concatenate blobs either.
+You can't use `add()`  to concatenate lists, so you can't  use it to concatenate blobs either.

 ## How to insert a byte in a blob?